Edmond M. Wolfe (1788–1876)

-Edmond Maurice "Old Ned" Wolfe was born on June 15, 1788, in Cratloe, County Clare, Ireland.
-His parents were Richard M. "Short Dick" Wolfe and a woman whose surname may have been Sullivan or O'Sullivan.
-The family estate at Cratloe had been purchased in March 1760 by Wolfe's grandfather, Maurice James "Old Maurice" Wolfe.
+Edmond Maurice Wolfe was born on June 15, 1788, in Cratloe, Parish of Athea, County Limerick, Ireland.
+His parents were Richard M. Wolfe and Ellen O'Sullivan.
+The family estate at Cratloe had been purchased in March 1760 by Wolfe's grandfather, Maurice J. Wolfe.
 Prior to that, the Wolfe family had lived in Templeathea, near Limerick City.